OFDataCommittee/OFMLHackathon/doc/data_structures.rst

 ``SILC::TensorType`` enum.
 Finally, the ``Client`` must know the memory layout of the provided tensor data in order to generate a tensor data buffer.
-In C++, tensor data can either be in a contiguous memory layout or in a nested, non-contiguous (i.e. nested pointer arrays to underlying allocated memory) memory layout.
+In C++, tensor data can either be in a contiguous memory layout or in a nested, non-contiguous memory layout (i.e. nested pointer arrays to underlying allocated memory).
 The memory layout of the tensor data to place in the database is specified with a ``SILC::MemoryLayout`` enum input parameter.

 .. code-block:: cpp